- Find a Solicitor

 “Thanks for the lovely care I received.”

-He is an acknowledged expert in resolving disputes in relation to Trusts, probate and inheritance matters, including disputed wills, claims to remove Executors or Trustees, Breach of Trust cases and Inheritance Act claims.
-Philip is a full member of the Association of Contentious Trust and Probate Specialists (ACTAPS), one of only a few Thames Valley solicitors to have achieved this accreditation.
+He is a highly experienced and acknowledged expert in resolving disputes in relation to trusts, probate and inheritance matters, including disputed wills, claims to remove Executors or Trustees, breach of trust cases and Inheritance Act claims.

 Philip also handles a wide range of property-related disputes, particularly those involving commercial property, including rent arrears claims, possession cases, claims for breaches of covenant, dilapidations claims and renewal proceedings.

-Philip is married, with three grown-up children.
-He is a keen, if only moderately talented, golfer and also enjoys playing tennis and badminton.
+Outside of work, Philip is a keen, if only moderately talented, golfer and also enjoys music, travelling and good company.